ENDE

 Optimizing Performance of L2TP VPN on Mac

-• Compression - Enable if supported by both ends
+• Enable compression if supported on both ends

-• Connection Pooling - Use multiple connections for high-bandwidth needs
+• Use multiple connections for high bandwidth tasks

 Security Enhancements

-• Regular Updates - Keep both gateway and VPN Tracker updated
+• Keep both the gateway and VPN Tracker updated

-• Network Locations - Use macOS network locations for different scenarios
+• Use macOS network locations for different scenarios

 Security Best Practices